 - In the Getting started with Keptn metrics exercise, you learn how to define and use Keptn metrics.

 - In Standardize observability, you learn how to standardize access to the observability data for your cluster.

-If you are installing the Keptn Lifecycle Toolkit on an existing cluster or in a local cluster you are creating for this exercise and did not previously set up your cluster for the Standardize observability exercise, you need to do the following:
+If you are installing Keptn on an existing cluster or in a local cluster you are creating for this exercise and did not previously set up your cluster for the Standardize observability exercise, you need to do the following:

-Follow the instructions in Install and update to install and enable KLT on your cluster.
+- Follow the instructions in Install and update to install and enable Keptn on your cluster.

 - Follow the instructions in

 Deploymentresource.
 This also creates appropriate KeptnApp resources which aggregate workloads that are combined into the released product, regardless of the tools being used.

 Define evaluations to be performed pre- and post-deployment

 evaluation is a KeptnMetric that has a defined target value.